 Spot targeted weight loss is difficult, thus working just on your shoulder might be a tricky move.
 Losing weight all over your body is the only way you can hope to narrow down broad shoulders.
 Having said that, there some exercises you can do to feel good.
 Front raises: Stand with a dumbbell in each hand with your arms by your side. - Bend your elbows slightly, extend your arms and raise it to chest level - Hold for a few seconds, then lower your arms again.

 Losing weight varies largely from person to person.
 It also has to do with the intensity of your exercise regime, the amount of fat you have and on your metabolism.
 If you follow the dietary advice we have given above and exercise regularly, you should be able to see a difference in a few months.

-Yes, you will just have to incorporate more of cardio in your regime in order to burn more calories.
-Take up walking or jogging regularly as they are pretty effective. .
+Yes, you will just have to incorporate more of cardio into your regime in order to burn more calories.
+Take up walking or jogging regularly as they are pretty effective.
 Yoga, skipping ropes, dancing and other forms of workout including movement but not weight will help.
 If you like playing a sport is another great way to tone your arms.
 Besides being fun, games like badminton, and lawn tennis can really tone up those chubby arms.
-Push ups, arm rotation and tricep dips are all the exercises you can do without lifting weights.
+Push-ups, arm rotation and tricep dips are all the exercises you can do without lifting weights.

 Studies say that one needs to burn about 3,500 calories to burn a pound of fat.
 Calculate your calorie intake and measure how much physical activity you can do to counter that.
 Create a discrepancy in your intake and burn, and you will lose fat in no time!